yaricom/goNEAT/README.md

 ```

+## Jupyter notebook with experiment results

+The goNEAT library saves results of the experiments using Numpy NPZ format, which allows analysis of collected experimental
+data using available Python libraries.

+We included [Jupyter notebook](contents/notebooks/experiments_results.ipynb) with analysis of collected experimental data,
+which can be used as starter kit for your own experiments.

 ## Conclusion

 The experiments described in this work confirm that implemented NEAT method is able to evolve new structures in ANNs (XOR